NVIDIA/aistore/README.md

 > For detailed discussion on supported deployments, please refer to [Getting Started](/docs/getting_started.md).

+> For performance tuning and preparing AIS nodes for bare-metal deployment, see [performance](/docs/performance.md).

 ## Related Software

 When it comes to PyTorch, [WebDataset](https://github.com/webdataset/webdataset) is the preferred AIStore client.